IoT-nxt/azure-pipelines-vals-installer/docs/overview.md

 ## License

-Copyright © 2021, Groupe GSoft Inc. This code is licensed under the Apache License, Version 2.0.
-You may obtain a copy of this license at https://github.com/gsoft-inc/azure-pipelines-helmfile-installer/blob/main/LICENSE.
+Copyright © 2024, IoT.nxt B.V.
+This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/IoT-nxt/azure-pipelines-vals-installer/blob/main/LICENSE.